eegli/mfaws/readme.md

 ## Roadmap and Todos

-- Customization of the location of the AWS credentials file, which is currently fixed to `~/.aws/credentials`
 - As of now, all requests to STS hit `us-east-1` instead of a regional endpoint.
 Millisecond latency does not really matter for this tool, but it'd be nice being able to specify a custom regional endpoint (or read it from `~/.aws/conf`)

 ## Migrating from `aws-mfa`: What's different?